BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 2. Filtering input images

 You now have 144 _possibly_ good images that _possibly_ look like the character you're trying to create.
 The next step is to filter these 144 images down to 8 _definitely_ good images to train with.
-Here's how I do that.

 ## Remove any images that are obviously off-prompt